 Being a Naturalist in the Life of a Child

-As an antidote to significant modern influences that disconnect children from a sensory experience in nature, the adult naturalist amplifies and nurtures a child’s natural sense of wonder and curiosity.
+As an antidote to modern influences that disconnect children from a sensory experience in nature, the adult naturalist amplifies and nurtures a child’s innate sense of wonder and curiosity.
 The benefits to both adult and child are countless, and the bonding around a shared interest in the natural world can be one of the most enriching and memorable dimensions of life for both of them.

 To explore this role with friends, a host schedules a Center presentation in any of three convenient formats: